Rags (2012 film)

 Rags is a Nickelodeon Original Movie.
-It is a musical, gender-switched inversion and modernization of the Cinderella fairy tale, starring Keke Palmer, Max Schneider, Drake Bell, Avan Jogia and Nick Cannon.
+It is a musical, gender-switched inversion and modernization of the Cinderella fairy tale, starring Keke Palmer, Max Schneider, Drake Bell, Avan Jogia, and Nick Cannon.
 The film premiered on Nickelodeon on May 28, 2012.

-The film was released as a DVD on August 28, 2012 as a double feature with Big Time Movie.
+The film was released on DVD on August 28, 2012, as a double feature with Big Time Movie.

 Plot

-Charlie Prince is an orphan living in his late mother's old karaoke bar, The Palace, willed to his acerbic and unloving stepfather Arthur.
-Arthur makes Charlie do most of the work cleaning the bar; the other employees, couple Diego and Martha, love Charlie like their own son while his stepbrothers, the selfish Andrew and the nicer but simple-minded Lloyd, only annoy him.
-All three boys dream of being singers, and while Andrew and Lloyd lack talent (which Arthur is blind to), Charlie is vocally talented and can write music, though he can't seem to catch a break.
-In the beginning, Charlie performs on the streets of New York City, and the narrator Shawn tips him, telling him, "Next time I see you, it better be on an album cover."
+In New York City, Charlie Prince is an orphaned teenager living in his late mother's old karaoke bar, The Palace, willed to his acerbic and unloving stepfather, Arthur.
+Arthur makes Charlie do most of the work cleaning the bar; the other employees, couple Diego and Martha, love Charlie like their own son, while his stepbrothers, the selfish Andrew and the nicer but simple-minded Lloyd, only annoy him.
+All three boys dream of being singers, and while Andrew in particular lacks talent (which Arthur is blind to), Charlie is vocally talented and can write music, though he can't catch a break.
+Lloyd is also mistreated by his father and brother, and secretly sympathizes with Charlie, but is too fearful to stand up to his family.

-Kadee Worth, on the other hand, is the daughter of music mogul Reginald Worth, president of Majesty Records, and is an international pop phenomenon.
-While the world knows her as a glamorous superstar, she is secretly frustrated with singing other people's songs and wearing clothes other people choose for her.
-Just adding to her annoyance is her self-centered "boyfriend" Finn, who she is dating because her father believes it will help her sell records.
+On the other hand, pop star Kadee Worth is the daughter of music mogul Reginald Worth, president of Majesty Records.
+While the world knows her as a glamorous superstar, she is secretly frustrated with singing other people's songs and wearing clothes others choose for her.
+Her self-centered "boyfriend," Finn, whom she is only dating for the cameras, adds to her annoyance because her father believes it will help her sell records.
 Meanwhile, all Kadee wants is for the world to hear and see her true talent.

-One day, Arthur sends Charlie to deliver his brothers' track "Androyd" to Majesty Records for their newly announced talent contest, and on the way, he bumps into Kadee after her dog, Trumpet, runs towards him.
-He drops off the disk, then notices a job offer as a janitor.
-Shawn, an employee of Majesty Records, sees him and tells the receptionist to make sure Charlie gets the job.
+One day, Arthur sends Charlie to deliver his stepbrothers' track "Androyd" to Majesty Records for their newly announced talent contest, and on the way, he bumps into Kadee after her dog, Trumpet, runs towards him.
+He drops off the disk and then notices a job offer as a janitor.
+Shawn, an employee of Majesty Records, sees him and tells the receptionist to ensure Charlie gets the job.
 Shortly after he's hired, Shawn catches Charlie singing in the studio and helps him record a demo.
-Throughout his employment, Charlie bumps into Kadee, slowly making enough of an impression on her that she starts following him, and meanwhile Arthur receives notice of Androyd's rejection from the talent contest.
+Charlie bumps into Kadee throughout his employment, slowly making enough of an impression on her that she starts following him.
+Meanwhile, Arthur receives notice of Androyd's rejection from the talent contest.

-Kadee finally talks to Charlie outside of work and reveals that she writes her own music, and Charlie takes Kadee into town and encourages her to sing.
+Kadee finally talks to Charlie outside of work and reveals that she writes her own music, and he takes Kadee into town and encourages her to sing.
 Wearing a thin but effective disguise, she performs one of her songs on the street and loves the experience.
-As thanks, she gives Charlie an invitation to Majesty Records' Masquerade Ball, where the company will announce the winner of the talent contest, but Arthur confiscates the invitation and uses it to take Androyd to the ball.
+As thanks, she gives Charlie an invitation to Majesty Records' Masquerade Ball, where the company will announce the talent contest winner.
+Still, Arthur confiscates the invitation and uses it to take Androyd to the ball.
 With Diego and Martha's help, Charlie sneaks into the ball.